Benefits and problems of registering a company in Vietnam

 Benefits of Vietnam company registration

-- Vietnam has witnessed a strong economic growth of around 6% per year since the early 2000s, and it is expected to continue with such in the following decade;
+- Vietnam has witnessed a strong economic growth of around 6% per year since the early 2000s due to the profound economic and political reforms put in place.
+The country is expected to continue to grow at a high rate in the following decade;

-- It has also been able to increase the quality of life of its citizens; around 30 million Vietnamese came out of poverty in the last 20 years and the capita income increased from around US$100 in 1980s to US$2,100 in 2015;
+- Vietnam has been able to increase the quality of life of its citizens, around 47% of the population came out of extreme poverty in the last 20 years and the capital income increased from around US$100 in 1980s to US$2,100 in 2015.
+The country now counts with one of the fastest growing middle class in the region;

 - Vietnam offers several tax benefits depending on the location, industry and business project, such as:

-- Vietnam’s free zones and industrial zones offer exemptions on corporate income taxes for up to 8 years, and exemptions on custom duties and VAT taxes;
+- Vietnam’s free zones and industrial zones offer exemption on corporate income taxes for up to 8 years, and exemption on custom duties and VAT taxes;

-- Large manufacturing projects can apply for preferential tax incentives for up to 15 years;
+- Large manufacturing projects an apply for preferential tax incentives for up to 15 years;

-- Project dealing with socialized sectors, such as education and health, are entitles to four years of tax exemption and 50% tax reduction for the sequential 5 years.
+- Projects dealing with socialized sectors, such as education and health, are entitled to four years of tax exemption and 50% tax reduction for the sequential 5 years.

 - Vietnam has signed several free trade agreements with countries worldwide: